 California Baptist University welcomes applications from home educated/schooled students.
-Students must submit the following: a completed application, a \$45 non-refundable fee, official transcripts documenting a four-year high school record from a regional accrediting agency (transcripts through sixth semester are required for evaluation and final transcript with graduation date is required prior to enrollment), two application reference forms completed by a teacher, counselor, or employer or friend and by a pastor of your church (please do not have relatives provide references), and official SAT I or ACT scores.
+Students must submit the following: a completed application, a \$45 non-refundable fee, transcripts documenting a four-year high school record from a regional accrediting agency (transcripts through the sixth semester are required for evaluation and final transcript with graduation date is required prior to enrollment), one recommendation completed by a teacher, counselor, or employer or friend and by a pastor of your church (please do not have relatives provide references), and official SAT I or ACT scores.
 A General Education Diploma (GED) or State Proficiency Exam may be submitted in lieu of high school transcript if none is available.
 Students with a verifiable cumulative Grade Point Average (GPA) are eligible to qualify for all merit scholarships.
 To be eligible for federal or state financial aid, an Ability To Benefit factor must be completed.
-In order to qualify students must have completed either the American College Test (ACT) or have a regionally accredited transcript, a General Education Diploma (GED) or a State Proficiency Exam.
-For more information contact the Office of Undergraduate Admissions at 1-877-228-8866.
+In order to qualify students must have completed either the Scholastic Aptitude Test (SAT 1) or the American College Test (ACT) or have a regionally accredited transcript, a General Education Diploma (GED) or a State Proficiency Exam.
+For more information contact the Office of Undergraduate Admissions at (877) 228-8866.